dddrrreee/cs140e-25win/labs/what-did-we-learn.md

 And thanks to the crazy, cracked pirate crew staff who often stayed til 2am helping people.
-  - Joe: head pirate capt who swabbed the decks at all hours;
+  - Joe: head pirate capt firing cannons at all hours;
   - Ammar, who did it free(!!!) for the love of the game;
   - Arjun + Joseph ("rise of the new gen");
   - Matthew: low key PhD facts.

 Crazy workload.
 Crazy class :)

 Next:
- - Project presentations;
+ - Project presentations!

 <p align="center">
 <img src="lab-memes/fetchquest.jpg" width="350" />